2002 Atzmona attack: Massacre

 On March 7, 2002, at around 11:30 p.m., a terrorist from the Jebaliya refugee camp, armed with an automatic weapon, entered the Atzmona settlement in the southern Gaza Strip.
 He entered the settlement from the territory of the neighboring Arab village of Hamuasi, cutting a passage in the barbed wire that surrounded Atzmona.
 Then he went to the building of training courses for military service (“mekhina kdam-tsvait”).
 Having entered a room intended for classes on the study of religious texts, the terrorist opened fire from a Kalashnikov assault rifle at students studying in the building and threw several grenades.
 After that, he ran out into the street and started shooting at passers-by and houses.
-He continued until he was eliminated by one of the residents of the settlement, an Israeli Defense Forces soldier.
+He continued until he was eliminated by one of the residents of the settlement, an Israel Defense Forces soldier.
 From the moment the attack began until the militant's death, 10 to 20 minutes has passed, during which time he managed to shoot 9 machine gun magazines and throw 7 grenades.

 The attack killed five Israelis and injured 23 people were injured, four seriously.
 The wounded were evacuated to Soroka Hospital in Beer Sheva.